AmirhosseinForouzan/Rock-Paper-Scissors-Game-JetpackCompose/README.md

 # Rock Paper Scissors Game

 This is a simple Rock Paper Scissors game implemented using Jetpack Compose and MVVM architecture in Kotlin.
-The game allows users to play against the computer, keeps track of scores, and provides a reset option to clear the scores.
+The game allows users to play against the computer.

 ## Features